Kanerix/python-project-template/README.md

 ### Adding dependencies

-To add new dependencis using Poetry, you can use the following command:
+To add new dependencies using Poetry, you can use the following command:

 ```shell
 $ poetry add prefect